Chromia (CHR) Price Hits $0.17

-Chromia (CHR) traded up 2.3% against the US dollar during the 1 day period ending at 23:00 PM E.T. on April 3rd.
-During the last week, Chromia has traded 14.3% higher against the US dollar.
-Chromia has a total market cap of $116.52 million and approximately $18.86 million worth of Chromia was traded on exchanges in the last 24 hours.
-One Chromia token can now be bought for $0.17 or 0.00000609 BTC on cryptocurrency exchanges.
+Chromia (CHR) traded up 1.2% against the U.S. dollar during the 24-hour period ending at 19:00 PM Eastern on April 4th.
+Chromia has a market cap of $117.55 million and approximately $16.19 million worth of Chromia was traded on exchanges in the last 24 hours.
+One Chromia token can currently be purchased for approximately $0.17 or 0.00000607 BTC on major cryptocurrency exchanges.
+Over the last seven days, Chromia has traded 12% higher against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.